with PGA of Canada Teaching Professional Alf Callowhill & Kevin Galashan

-Good news for Legends golfers – the driving range is ready for spring and is now open under the guidance of Ron Lyons and his staff.
+Good news for Legends golfers – the driving range is ready for spring and will open April 11 under the guidance of Ron Lyons and his staff.
 The Legends Driving Range is located on the north west side of #7 Champions and features a massive 40,000 square foot grass tee area….

 Why hit off mats when you can hit off grass?